dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 [^4]: [It's called an isolate, what do you mean it's not sandboxed?][dadrian-isolate-tweet]
 [^5]: If it was trusted, you could just give it direct access and not have a capability in the first place.
-[^6]: If you think of memory safety as trying to reduce the ways an attacker can get into a weird machine, than it's clear that the existence of unsafe blocks, while they could potentially violate the safety guarantees of the rest of the program if the attacker is able to enter a weird machine from the unsafe code, is not nearly as risky as unsafe C/C++ code generally, in which an attacker
+[^6]: If you think of memory safety as trying to reduce the paths an attacker can use to enter a weird machine, than it's clear that the existence of unsafe blocks, while they could potentially violate the safety guarantees of the rest of the program if the attacker is able to enter a weird machine from the unsafe code, is not nearly as risky as unsafe C/C++ code generally, in which an attacker